Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-You may not be able to shrink your pores, but you can certainly help minimize their appearance.
-Retinol, along with other derivatives of Vitamin A, are commonly found in many skin care products.
-“Most often they are used to provide anti-aging benefits,” says Dr. Rocio Rivera, Scientific Communications Director, L'Oréal Expert/Paris.
-“Simultaneously, when applied to your skin, this ingredient can assist with unclogging dirt and debris from pores thru exfoliation.
+Unfortunately, you can’t get rid of enlarged pores.
+While you may not be able to shrink your pores, but you can certainly help minimize their appearance.
+Retinol, along with other derivatives of vitamin A, are commonly found in many skin care products.
+“Most often they are used to provide anti-aging benefits,” says Dr. Rocio Rivera, head of scientific communications for L'Oréal Paris.
+“Simultaneously, when applied to your skin, this ingredient can assist with unclogging dirt and debris from pores through exfoliation.
 As a result, the enlarged pores undergo a tightening effect, which allows them to appear smaller.”